Bioto/glue-llm/README.md

 ## OpenTelemetry Tracing with MLflow

-GlueLLM supports distributed tracing using OpenTelemetry and MLflow for comprehensive observability of LLM interactions.
+GlueLLM supports distributed tracing and metrics tracking using OpenTelemetry and MLflow for comprehensive observability of LLM interactions.
 This feature enables you to:

 - **Monitor LLM calls** with detailed span information
 - **Track token usage** and costs
 - **Trace tool executions** and their results
 - **Debug complex workflows** with visualization
 - **Analyze performance** across multiple calls
+- **Log metrics automatically** - Latency, token usage, success/error rates from any-llm clients

 ### Prerequisites